dpetriev/automation-eight-code-test/README.md

     python monitor_app.py

 You are ready.
-Now, try to change file access_points.json and changes will display in changes_handler application.
+Now you can see output of changed parameters in access_point.json file.